apache/sling-old-svn-mirror/README.txt

 Once you have everything in place, run

-    MAVEN_OPTS=-Xmx256m mvn clean install
+    MAVEN_OPTS="-Xmx256M -XX:MaxPermSize=256M" mvn clean install

-in this directory.
+in this directory (on 64bit platforms you might want to use 512M instead of 256M).
 This will build, test and install the Sling modules in your local Maven repository.

 Some modules might not be listed in the pom.xml found in this directory, those won't be built by the above command.
 If you need one of these modules, run "mvn clean install" in the directory that contains its pom.xml file.

-To get started with Sling, start the launchpad/launchpad-webapp module, see README.txt in that module's directory.
+To get started with Sling, start the launchpad/builder module, see README.txt in that module's directory.